Add To Favorites

 Ancient Egyptian kings and queens were often buried in elaborately decorated chambers.
 A stone or cement box (sarcophagus) was usually found inside the tomb.
 Images and words on the sarcophagus showed important events and interests in the person’s life.
 A sarcophagus could contain a coffin of solid silver, a gold mummy-board, and even a solid gold mask covering the face of the mummified pharaoh!

 Choose authentic designs.
-Find out more about ancient Egyptian burial procedures so you can create a realistic sarcophagus.
-These are a few ideas to get you started.
+Students find out more about ancient Egyptian burial procedures so they can create a realistic sarcophagus.
+These are a few ideas to get started.
 Sketch Egyptian patterns and designs with Crayola® Erasable Colored Pencils.
-Change your mind?
-Just erase!

-Decorate your sarcophagus.
-Cover your art area with newspaper.
-Air-dry your project after each of these steps: Paint a recycled box with Crayola Tempera and a brush.
-Paint your patterns on the box with metallic colors of Crayola Premier Tempera.
+Decorate the sarcophagus.
+Cover the art area with recycled newspaper.
+Air-dry the project after each of these steps: Paint a recycled box with Crayola Tempera and a brush.
+Paint patterns on the box with metallic colors of Crayola Premier Tempera.
 Add Crayola Glitter Glue to highlight prominent designs.

 Cut a flap on top of the box.
 Cut a paper strip with Crayola Scissors.
 Cover it with glue from a Crayola Glue Stick and roll up tightly to form a knob.
 Glue it on the flap with Crayola School Glue.
 If you wish, fill the box with other replica burial treasures.